ForNeVeR/Fenrir/MAINTAINING.md

 Publish a New Version
 ---------------------
-1. Choose the new version according the project's versioning scheme.
+1. Choose the new version according to the project's versioning scheme.
 2. Update the project's status in the `README.md` file, if required.
 3. Update the `<Copyright>` statement and `<PackageLicenseExpression>` field in the `Directory.Build.props`, if required.
 4. Update the copyright statement in the `LICENSE.txt` file, if required.